PART 19 — SMALL BUSINESS PROGRAMS

 (iii) Independent Government Cost Estimate documentation.

 (3) Place approved DD Form 2579, signed MRR, and sources sought documentation into the contract file.
-If the acquisition is canceled or work on the acquisition is suspended for 12 months or more, the DD Form 2579 and accompanying MRR is no longer valid and must be updated.
+If the acquisition, the initial requirements package, is canceled or work on the acquisition is suspended for 12 months or more, the DD Form 2579 and accompanying MRR is no longer valid and must be updated.

 (4) Review and Approval Period:

-(ii) Requests for expedited approval of the DD Form 2579 shall be submitted directly to the personal email account of the Director, Office of Small Business Programs via a Branch Chief or Division Chief.
+(ii) Requests for expedited approval of the DD Form 2579 shall be submitted directly to the personal email account of the Director, OSBP via a Division Chief.
 Insert “Expedite” in the subject line of the email and provide an explanation of the urgency in the body of the email.

-(iii) In accordance with the DISA and SBA Plans of Operations, all requirements over $5 million NOT set aside for small business shall be forwarded by the Office of Small Business Programs to the SBA PCR for review.
-The Office of Small Business Programs has five (5) business days from submission of a complete, correct DD Form 2579 to review and forward the DD Form 2579 to the appropriate SBA PCR.
+(iii) In accordance with the DISA and SBA Plans of Operations, all requirements over $5 million not set aside for small business shall be forwarded by the OSBP to the SBA PCR for review.
+The OSBP has five (5) business days from submission of a complete, correct DD Form 2579 to review and forward the DD Form 2579 to the appropriate SBA PCR.
 The SBA PCR has five (5) business days for DITCO Scott-Area 4 (Midwest) and DITCO PAC-Area VI (Hawaii), and seven (7) business days for DITCO NCR-Area 2 (East Coast), to review the DD Form 2579 and accompanying documentation and render a final decision.
 Allow for a total of twelve business days for a final decision.

-(iv) Additionally, ALL requirements in DITCO Scott-Area 4 for Women-Owned Small Business/Economically-Disadvantaged Women Owned Small Business set-asides shall be forwarded by the Office of Small Business Programs to the DITCO Scott-Area 4 SBA PCR for review.
-The approved list of Women-Owned Small Business/Economically-Disadvantaged Women Owned Small Business set-aside North American Industry Classification System (NAICS) codes can be found at http://www.sba.gov/sites/default/files/files/2012_WOSB_EDWOSB_NAICS_Codes.pdf.
+(iv) Additionally, all requirements in DITCO Scott-Area 4 for Women-Owned Small Business/Economically-Disadvantaged Women Owned Small Business set-asides shall be forwarded by the OSBP to the DITCO Scott-Area 4 SBA PCR for review.
+The approved list of Women-Owned Small Business/Economically-Disadvantaged Women Owned Small Business set-aside North American Industry Classification System (NAICS) codes can be found at the SBA Federal Contracting Website http://www.sba.gov/sites/default/files/files/2012_WOSB_EDWOSB_NAICS_Codes.pdf.

 (S-92) DD Form 2579 Exceptions:

-(1) The following actions may be taken without an Office of Small Business Programs-approved and/or signed DD Form 2579:
+(1) The following actions may be taken without an Office of Small Business Programs signed DD Form 2579:

 (i) Publishing synopses, Sources Sought, RFI’s and white papers for conducting market research, provided the posting does not indicate the government’s decision regarding method of acquisition;